State encourages residents to take precaution as temps rise across Michigan - News Break

 For those without access to air conditioning, MDHHS says text or call Michigan 211 or contact your local health department to find out if there is a cooling center nearby.

-You can also spend some time at an air-conditioned store, shopping mall, or other public building – even a few hours spent in air conditioning can help.
-Remember to follow the guidance regarding COVID-19 precautions including wearing a mask or other face-covering if not vaccinated and practicing social distancing (keeping a distance of at least 6 feet from others).
+You can also spend some time at an air-conditioned store, shopping mall or other public building – even a few hours spent in air conditioning can help.
+Remember to follow guidance regarding COVID-19 precautions including wearing a mask or other face covering if not vaccinated and practicing social distancing (keeping a distance of at least 6 feet from others).

 In addition to staying hydrated and out of the sun, MDHHS reminds residents to never leave children or pets alone in a car even with windows cracked.
 Temperatures inside a car can easily be double the temperature outside, and because a child’s body heats up three to five times faster than an adult’s they are more susceptible to heatstroke.